The World Music Awards

 The Diamond Award

-The DIAMOND AWARD is presented to those select top-selling artists who have sold over 100 million Albums during their career.
+The DIAMOND AWARD is presented to those select top-selling artists who have sold over 100 million Records during their career.
 It is not presented every year.
 H.S.H.
 Prince Albert II of Monaco presented the very first Diamond Award to Rod Stewart at the 2002 World Music Awards in Monte-Carlo and to Mariah Carey in 2003.
 Celine Dion received this prestigious award from the Oscar winning actor Michael Douglas at the 2004 WMAs in the Thomas & Mac Arena in Las Vegas.
 Bon Jovi received the Award from Melissa Etheridge at the 2005 WMAs in the Kodak Theatre in Los Angeles.
 Beyoncé presented the same Award to Michael Jackson at the 2006 WMAs in Earl's Court London on his last public appearance on TV and Ringo Starr accepted it on behalf of the Beatles at the 2008 WMAs in Monte-Carlo.
 John Kennedy, CEO of the International Federation of the Phonographic industry, presented the Award to Ringo.